 I Thomson asked about the committee's expectations of the Adult Protection item for the April meeting.

-The Chair answered that the report should enable the committee to be better sighted on the work of the Adult Protection Committee and to give an overview of NHS Highland's performance in relation to its legal duties and best practice in relation to adult protection matters..
-Agreed the Chair, Chief Officer and I Thomson to discuss outwith the meeting.
+The Chair answered that the report should enable the committee to be better sighted on the work of the Adult Protection Committee and to give an overview of NHS Highland's performance in relation to its legal duties and best practice in relation to adult protection matters.
+It was agreed that the Chair, Chief Officer and I Thomson will discuss this further outwith the meeting.